 Xcode > Debug > Debug View > Show View Frame

-Adding Photos or Videos
+Adding photos or videos

 Xcode Simulator for iOS lets you import photos, videos, and contacts to your device’s library.
 You can also import contacts in vCard format.

-To enable this, open Terminal and enter the following command lines
+To enable this, open Terminal and enter the following command lines:

 simctl addmedia [... ]